hankhank10/loglink-docs/docs/self-deploy.md

     The server doesn't work well without constant internet access, so running it on a laptop or other machine which isn't constantly connected is a bad idea.

 The code is not demanding to run so it should run happily on a Raspberry Pi or a low spec VPS.
-If you are looking for a low cost VPS then I use [hosthorld.uk](https://hostworld.uk/) but have also had good experiences with [DigitalOcean](https://www.digitalocean.com/solutions/vps-hosting).
+If you are looking for a low cost VPS then I use [hostworld.uk](https://hostworld.uk/) but have also had good experiences with [DigitalOcean](https://www.digitalocean.com/solutions/vps-hosting).

-One important thing to note is that this will not deploy easily to service like Heroku.
+One important thing to note is that this will **not** deploy easily to service like Heroku.
 The database technology used is SQLite, which is robust and powerful but stores the data in a file.
-Services like Heroku use a ["emphemeral file system"](https://devcenter.heroku.com/articles/sqlite3) which means that the files are deleted and reloaded from their source on a periodic basis.
+Services like Heroku use an ["emphemeral file system"](https://devcenter.heroku.com/articles/sqlite3) which means that the files are deleted and reloaded from their source on a periodic basis.
 This means that your database will be wiped at least 24 hours, which is not a good experience.
 If you do want to deploy to Heroku then you will need to modify the code to use an external MySQL or Postgres database server.

 ### A registered domain